rmraya/TMXEditor/README.md

 - Point your `JAVA_HOME` environment variable to JDK 11
 - Run `ant` to compile the Java code
 - Run `npm install` to download and install NodeJS dependencies
+- Run `ant tsc` to compile the TypeScript code
 - Run `npm start` to launch TMXEditor